-I would get up in the dark as my father dressed for his job at the Gas Company, open the presents waiting for me (because I have no patience), and leave for school where an airless classroom drowsed, the students dripping in heavy cotton uniforms and the nun shrouded in her long black gown.
+I would get up in the dark as my father dressed for his job at the Gas Company, open the presents waiting for me (because I have no patience), and then leave for school, where an airless classroom drowsed, the students dripped sweat in heavy cotton uniforms and the nun stood shrouded in her long black gown.

 Southern California isn't a desert, but it feels like it's one in September.

-In our September, the time's arrow misdirects.
-The imported trees and perennials of the northern temperate zone respond to lessening hours of daylight by getting ready for the snow that never falls.
-The sunlight -- more reactive in the drying air -- prepares the chaparral to burn in the Santa Anas of October.
+In our September, time's arrow misdirects.
+The imported trees and perennials of the northern temperate zone respond to lessening hours of daylight by getting ready for the snow that never falls, while our too bright days prepare the oily chaparral on our hills to burn in the Santa Anas of October.

-Someone was running a Rainbird sprinkler as I walked away from my house this morning, trying to hold back September through irrigation.
-The sprinkler cycled through four evenly spaced clicks and the whirring passage back to a beginning.
+Someone on my block was running a Rainbird sprinkler as I walked away from my house this morning, trying to hold back the powers of September through irrigation.
+The sprinkler cycled through four evenly spaced clicks followed by a whirring passage back to a beginning.
 The cycle repeated and repeated behind me.

-Seamus Heaney, the Irish poet who won the Nobel Prize for Literature in 1995, died today.
-He wrote about time and landscape in a much wetter place where the rhythms in nature are more regular and the relations of men less so.
+Seamus Heaney, the Irish poet who won the Nobel Prize for Literature in 1995, wrote about landscapes where the rhythms in nature are more regular and the relations of men less so.
 I met him once in New York.
 We walked together from a hotel to a reading he gave.

 Oxen supporting their heads